DavnFs/cod-gdd/README.markdown

-# Wiki Games: Call of Duty 4: Modern Warfare GDD
+# GamePedia: Call of Duty 4: Modern Warfare GDD

 ## Overview

-Wiki Games is a Wikipedia-style Game Design Document (GDD) for *Call of Duty 4: Modern Warfare*, built using Next.js and Tailwind CSS.
+GamePedia is a Wikipedia-style Game Design Document (GDD) for *Call of Duty 4: Modern Warfare*, built using Next.js and Tailwind CSS.
 The project aims to provide a comprehensive resource for the game’s design, including its mechanics, level design, story, and characters.
 The app features a clean, responsive UI with dark mode support, smooth scrolling navigation, and a dynamic sidebar for easy access to content sections.

 ### Features
 - **Game Overview**: Detailed summary of *Call of Duty 4: Modern Warfare*, including gameplay, story, and development history (`app/page.jsx`).